jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

     **model_params	# parameters for LDA and BERTopic models )
 ~~~
 `create_report` creates a visual report from the results.
+The left matrix shows label distribution across topics.
+The right graph shows each topic's coherence score.
+The average of the topic's scores is the model's score.
+This value is displayed.
 ~~~
 create_report(
     model_name,         # LDA or BERTopic